This English unit addresses the narrative text type, specifically how to plan and write an engaging story.

 This unit plan includes the following resources:

-- Developing Narrative Writing Skills – Grade 3 and Grade 4
+- Developing Narrative Writing Skills PowerPoint – Year 3 and Year 4

 - Narrative Sentence Starter Cards